Deaod/NewCTF/README.md

 NewCTF comes with a new spawn system, replacing the default one.
 For the purposes of this document, spawn point and PlayerStart refer to the same thing.

+If the number of players on the server is less than or equal to `SpawnSystemThreshold`, the default spawn algorithm of UT99 is used.

 NewCTF has a list of spawn points for each team, which is created at the start of each map and shuffled once.

+NewCTF has two spawn systems called primary system and secondary system.
+The primary system tries to find a high-quality spawn point.
+If the primary system does not find a suitable spawn point, the secondary system is used, which will result in spawns that violate one or more of the rules of the primary system.

-Every time a player tries to respawn during the game, the spawn system goes through the list of that player's team and tries to find a spawn point that can be **used**.
-If it finds a spawn point that can be used, that spawn point is moved to the end of the list.
-If no suitable spawn point can be found, the system lets the default spawn system find a spawn point.
+Every time a player tries to respawn during the game, the primary spawn system goes through the list of that player's team and tries to find a spawn point that can be *used* given the following restrictions:

-A spawn point can be **used** if:
-1. The number of players on the server is greater than `SpawnSystemThreshold`,
-2. No enemy is within `SpawnEnemyBlockRange` of the spawn point,
+1. No enemy is within `SpawnEnemyBlockRange` of the spawn point,
-3. No enemy is within `SpawnEnemyVisionBlockRange` and has vision of the spawn point (tracing EyeHeight of player to Location of spawn point),
+2. No enemy is within `SpawnEnemyVisionBlockRange` and has vision of the spawn point (tracing EyeHeight of player to Location of spawn point),
-4. No teammate is within `SpawnFriendlyBlockRange` of the spawn point,
+3. No teammate is within `SpawnFriendlyBlockRange` of the spawn point,
-5. No teammate is within `SpawnFriendlyVisionBlockRange` and has vision of the spawn point,
+4. No teammate is within `SpawnFriendlyVisionBlockRange` and has vision of the spawn point,
-6. No flag is within `SpawnFlagBlockRange` of the spawn point and
+5. No flag is within `SpawnFlagBlockRange` of the spawn point and
-7. At least `SpawnMinCycleDistance` other spawn points have been used since the last time this one was used
+6. At least `SpawnMinCycleDistance` other spawn points have been used since the last time this one was used

+If no suitable spawn point can be found, the system falls back to the secondary system.

+The secondary system finds the spawn point thats furthest away from all players.
+It does this by adding up the distance of every player for each spawn point.
+The spawn point with the highest sum is then used to spawn.
+For certain classes of players, the distance can be modified using the following settings:

+1. `SpawnSecondaryOwnTeamWeight` (members of the same team)
+2. `SpawnSecondaryCarrierWeight` (flag carriers, both friendly and enemy)

+Keep in mind that if you want to prioritize spawning next to a certain class of players, you want to decrease the weight compared to the default for enemies, which is `1.0`.

+The spawn point selected by one of the two systems is moved to the end of the list.

 ### Settings